 Post-award Public Forum

-On July 16, at 1 p.m., HHSC will hold an online public forum.
+On July 16, at 1 p.m., HHSC held an online public forum.

-At this meeting, HHSC will provide updates on the Healthy Texas Women 1115 waiver, and the public will have an opportunity to provide comments.
+At this meeting, HHSC provided updates on the Healthy Texas Women 1115 waiver, and the public had an opportunity to provide comments.

 About the Demonstration